Glossary of Key Terms

 FRR, or False Rejection Rate, is the percentage of times when the system will incorrectly reject a valid user.
 This scenario is sometimes also referred to as a 'Type I' error.
 Rejecting a valid user is an inconvenience and this can have implications for long-term user acceptance.
 To help manage these types of errors, tuning is recommended, along with offering retries.

-In the context of voice biometrics, enrollment is the capture of voice samples from an individual with the intent of creating a voiceprint from the unique characteristics of the person’s speech patterns.
+In the context of voice biometrics, enrollment is the capture of one or more speech samples from an individual with the intent of creating a voiceprint from the unique characteristics of the person’s speech patterns.
 Enrollment may be either Active or Passive.

-Active Enrollment means the person is knowingly engaged in the enrollment process and is speaking what the biometric system asked the person to speak.
-Passive Enrollment means the person’s voice samples are captured and delivered to the voice biometric system in the general course of other activity, such as when speaking with a call center agent.
-Without some notification, the person will not be aware that his/her voice is being captured.
-Passive Enrollment generally requires longer duration of voice samples to fully represent the person’s voice characteristics, such as in the NaturalSpeech™ method.
+Active Enrollment means the person is knowingly engaged in the enrollment process and is speaking what the biometric system asked them to speak.
+Passive Enrollment means the person’s speech samples are captured and delivered to the voice biometric system in the general course of another activity, such as when speaking with a call center agent.
+Without some notification, the person will not be aware that his/her speech is being captured.
+Passive Enrollment generally requires longer duration of speech samples to fully represent the person’s speech characteristics, such as in the VBG NaturalSpeech™ method.

-When audio samples are submitted to a voice biometric engine during enrollment, verification, or identification, the engine analyzes the voice and extracts unique vocal characteristics using sophisticated audio signal processing techniques.
+Speech samples submitted to the voice biometric engine are evaluated, and then unique vocal characteristics are modeled and extracted using sophisticated audio signal processing techniques.
 The process that performs these tasks is commonly referred to as 'feature extraction'.

-In an Identification application, audio is captured and passed to the voice biometric system without any claim of identity.
-The voice biometric system extracts information from the audio samples and then compares to a set of previously enrolled voiceprints.
+In an Identification application, a speech sample is captured and passed to the voice biometric system without any claim of identity.
+The voice biometric system then extracts unique speech characteristics from the sample and then compares them to a set of previously enrolled voiceprints.
 The best match from the set of voiceprints is returned as the identity of the person.
-If the identity is known for certain to be in the set of voiceprints, then this is a Closed Set Identification.
+If the identity is known for certain to be contained in the set of voiceprints, then this is referred to as Closed Set Identification.
 The best match is most likely the identity of the person.

-However, in many applications, such as a blacklist fraud detection application, the person may not have a voiceprint enrolled in the database.
-When identity is not certain, this is called an Open Set Identification.
+However, in many applications, such as a 'blacklist' fraud detection application, the person may not have a voiceprint enrolled in the database.
+When identity is not certain, this is called Open Set Identification.
 In Open Set Identification, the best match is simply the best possible match of tested voiceprints.
-The application must then also look at the absolute values of the matching process to determine if the match is strong enough to warrant further research into whether this was in fact that person.
+The application must then also look at the absolute values of the matching process to determine if the match is strong enough to warrant further research into whether this was in fact that person (or is likely a fraudster).

 Identification, whether Closed Set or Open Set, requires comparisons against multiple voiceprints.
-Large voiceprint databases can result in significant computing resources being needed.
+Large collections of voiceprints can therefore require significant computing resources to determine results.
 Therefore, custom deployments may need to be designed to provide appropriate response times.

 Interactive Voice Response (IVR)